FNALLPC/cmseft/README.md

 # CMS EFT Workshop Hands-on tutorial

 This is a companion repository for CMS EFT workshop at LPC tutorial.
+The tutorial is aimed at graduate students and other researchers who are interested in including an EFT interpretation in their analysis.

 ## Setup